jccsvq/mesomath/docs/source/progs/metrotable.md

     1 kus 25 susi         ->  9:10
     2 kus                 ->  10

-or with the  `-v` or `--verbose` options to obtain a header with more information and a new column with the reciprocals of the abstract numbers if they are regular or "igi nu" ("not regular" in Sumerian) if thei are not:
+or with the  `-v` or `--verbose` options to obtain a header with more information and a new column with the reciprocals of the abstract numbers if they are regular or "igi nu" ("not regular" in Sumerian) if they are not:

     $ metrotable -x 1 -v